seleznevae/smart_enum/README.md

 ```
 This code violates **DRY** (don't repeat yourself) principle.
 The aim of **smart enum** library is to provide a user with macros that can be used in enum declaration and the user will not need to repeat enum elements.

+## Highlights

+1. Smart enums can be declared in namespaces and classes.
+2. Smart enum to and from string conversions.

 ## Examples